gnss-sdr/geniuss-place/_posts/2017-01-31-google-summer-code-2017-ideas-list.md

 ### Description:

-Objective by the end of the summer: To provide a working implementation of a GNSS receiver working with [GLONASS L1 SP signals](https://gnss-sdr.org/docs/tutorials/gnss-signals/#glonass), delivering RINEX files (the standard input of geodesic software libraries for high—accuracy positioning) and an on-the-fly navigation solution (that is, computation of position, velocity and time of the user’s receiver).
+Objective by the end of the summer: To provide a working implementation of a GNSS receiver working with [GLONASS L1 SP signals](https://gnss-sdr.org/docs/tutorials/gnss-signals/#glonass), delivering RINEX files (the standard input of geodesic software libraries for high—accuracy positioning) and an on-the-fly navigation solution (that is, computation of position, velocity and time of the user's receiver).

   * Implementation of acquisition algorithms for GLONASS, following the examples already implemented for GPS L1 C/A and Galileo E1.
 This would facilitate research on multi-constellation receivers (*e.g.*, GPS + Galileo + GLONASS) working with real signals.